mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

 time you make a change to the GLSL shader code.
 It is rather nice to be able to just hit :label-default:`F5` and see the changes immediately instead.

-It turns out that if you implemented an :dox:`AbstractShaderProgram`, hot-reloading is just a matter of reinstantiating it:
+It turns out that if you implemented an :dox:`GL::AbstractShaderProgram`, hot-reloading is just a matter of reinstantiating it:

 .. code:: c++